Eddie Panlilio: Governor of Pampanga (2007–2010)

 One of Panlilio's achievements in office was to increase the province's revenue from quarry taxes.
 It is suspected that under previous governors, notably Mark Lapid and Lito Lapid, the large quarry industry was riddled with corruption and graft.
-The increased tax base has led to fighting among mayors over the new revenue.
+The increased tax base led to fighting among mayors over the new revenue.

-On August 27, 2007, Panlilio campaigned to bring his government closer to the Kapangpangans by leading the caravan "Pamisaupan (Helping One Another)" in Pampanga.
-Panlilio and his team delivered bags of cement, toilet bowls, boxes of floor tiles and cans of paint to San Luis Hospital which had only 2 doctors, 8 nurses and 10 midwives to serve 140,000 residents of San Luis, Pampanga, San Simon, Pampanga and Candaba, Pampanga.
-Panlilio further vowed to improve the facilities and conditions in the province's 9 district hospitals including the Diosdado Macapagal Provincial Hospital from funds (P143-million development fund) and private groups' contributions.
-Panlilio stated, What we are doing is bringing the provincial government's services to the people to make health, education and livelihood assistance accessible to them.
+On August 27, 2007, Panlilio campaigned to bring his government closer to the Kapampangans by leading the caravan "Pamisaupan (Helping One Another)".
+Panlilio and his team delivered aid to San Luis Hospital.
+Panlilio further vowed to improve the facilities and conditions in the province's nine district hospitals including the Diosdado Macapagal Provincial Hospital from funds (P143-million development fund) and private groups' contributions.
 The capitol's P37-million special education fund (SEF) would be utilized for the SEFs of towns.